lerrouxlopez/budget_app/README.md

 ## Install the app (MSI)
 1. Build or obtain the MSI (see above) and run it: `target\wix\dybudget-0.1.0-x86_64.msi`.
 2. Follow the prompts (default per-machine install).
 A desktop shortcut named “DYBudget” is placed on the Windows desktop.
 3. Launch via the desktop shortcut or the installed EXE in `C:\Program Files\DYBudget\bin\DYBudget.exe`.
+The app opens without an attached console window and uses the bundled DYBudget icon.

 ## State persistence
 Budget and transactions persist to `budget_data.json` in the working directory.
 Copy this file alongside the executable if you move machines.